TeamCity Cloud 2024.12 Help

 3. Configure its settings as described in this article.

-To build the target shelved changelist with TeamCity REST API, send a request to the following endpoint:
+To build the target shelved changelist with TeamCity REST API, send a POST request with the following body to the /app/rest/buildQueue endpoint:

 /app/perforce/runBuildForShelve?buildTypeId=<BUILD_TYPE_ID>&vcsRootId=<VCS_ROOT_ID>&shelvedChangelist=<SHELVED_CHANGELIST_ID>